PatrickLubbers/PatrickLubbers/README.md

 - 👋 Hi, I’m @PatrickLubbers
 - 👀 I’m interested in building iOS apps
 - 🌱 I’m currently learning the Swift programming language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some fun project
-- 📫 How to reach me ...
+- 📫 How to reach me email: rosevalley@gmail.com

 <!---
 PatrickLubbers/PatrickLubbers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.